GfSE/SAF-Specification/viewpoints/Operational-Interaction-Viewpoint.md

 ## Concern
 * What possible threads of operational process activities have to be carried out to achieve the operational story main and alternative goals?
 * What validation scenarios have to be carried out to check on the solution validity?
-## Presentation
-A sequence diagram featuring the flow of control between Operational Performers of an Operational Context to achieve one outcome of an Operational Story.
-Note: This diagram depicts the sending and receiving of messages between the interacting entities called lifelines where time is represented along the vertical axis.
-The lifelines representatives are part properties typed by Operational Performers.

 ## Profile Model Reference
 The following Stereotypes / Model Elements are used in the Viewpoint:
 * Interaction [UML_Standard_Profile]